Tromsø, Bardufoss, Kongsberg, Haugesund

 - The operational perspective: this includes strategic, tactical and operational aspects.
 Strategic levels include the choice of type and size of a ship fleet.
 Tactical aspects concern the design of individual ships and the selection of equipment and staff.
 The operational aspects include planning, implementation and evaluation of nautical operations

-The remaining academic content will be related to each area of specialization at the four partner institutions:
+The remaining academic content is related to each area of specialization at the four partner institutions:

 - Maritime organizational safety management and fire safety and evacuation research at HVL